 On October 15, 2019, we initiated a patent infringement lawsuit in federal district court in Massachusetts against SharkNinja Operating LLC and its related entities ("SharkNinja") for infringement of five patents for technology related to robotic vacuum cleaners.
 In addition, we sought a preliminary injunction against SharkNinja for infringement of three U.S. patents.
 SharkNinja has in parallel sought declarations of non-infringement of thirteen U.S. patents owned by iRobot.
-On November 26, 2019, the federal district court in Massachusetts denied iRobot's motion for a preliminary injunction, and the case is proceeding toward trial.
+On November 26, 2019, the federal district court in Massachusetts denied iRobot's motion for a preliminary injunction, and the case is currently stayed pending the outcome of one or more appeals from decisions of the U.S. Patent Trial and Appeal Board.
 On January 28, 2021, we initiated litigation against SharkNinja at the U.S. International Trade Commission ("ITC") as well as in federal district court in Massachusetts based on claims of patent infringement of five additional U.S. patents related to robotic vacuum cleaners.
+The trial began in January 2022.

 There is no guarantee that we will prevail on other patent infringement claims against third parties.
 Third parties may also design around our proprietary rights, which may render our protected products less valuable, if the design around is favorably received in the marketplace.
-In addition, if any of our products or the technology underlying our products is covered by thirdparty patents or other intellectual property rights, we could be subject to various legal actions.
+In addition, if any of our products or the technology underlying our products is covered by third-party patents or other intellectual property rights, we could be subject to various legal actions.
 We cannot assure you that our products do not infringe patents held by others or that they will not in the future.
 We have received in the past communications from third parties relating to technologies used in our various robot products that have alleged infringement of patents or violation of other intellectual property rights.
 Some of these allegations have resulted in actions filed against iRobot in foreign jurisdictions.
 In response to these communications, we have contacted these third parties to convey our good faith belief that we do not infringe the patents in question or otherwise violate those parties' rights.
 Where an action has been filed, we will defend iRobot against the allegations.
 We cannot assure you that we will not receive further correspondence from these parties, not be subject to additional allegations of infringement from others, and cannot assure you that iRobot will prevail in any ongoing or subsequently filed actions.
 Litigation may be necessary to enforce our intellectual property rights, to protect our trade secrets, to determine the validity and scope of the proprietary rights of others, or to defend against claims of infringement or invalidity, misappropriation, or other claims.
 Any such litigation could result in substantial costs and diversion of our resources.
 Moreover, any settlement of or adverse judgment resulting from such litigation could require us to obtain a license to continue to use the technology that is the subject of the claim, or otherwise restrict or prohibit our use of the technology.
 Any required licenses may not be available to us on acceptable terms, if at all.
-If we attempt to design around the technology at issue or to find another provider of suitable alternative technology to permit us to continue offering applicable software or product solutions, our continued supply of software or product solutions could be disrupted or our introduction of new or enhanced software or products could be significantly delayed.
+If we attempt to design around the technology at issue or to find another provider of suitable alternative technology to permit us to continue offering applicable software or product solutions, our continued supply of software or product solutions could be disrupted or our introduction of new or enhanced software or products could be disrupted.